Photo by Colette Cosner

-Most of the time I focus on reported narratives about difficult issues, but I'm generally fascinated by the unexpected workings of our strange world.
+Most of the time I focus on reported narratives about complicated issues, but I'm generally fascinated by the unexpected workings of our strange world.
 I like a good story.
 I live in Seattle, but I grew up in the foothills of the Smoky Mountains in East Tennessee.

-My work has also been honored by the American Association for Cancer Research, the Society of Professional Journalists, the Society of Environmental Journalists, and the City and Regional Magazine Association, and supported by the Alicia Patterson Foundation, the Middlebury Fellowship in Environmental Journalism, and the Northwest Science Writers Association.
+My story "Unclaimed" won the 2017 Livingston Award in National Reporting.
+In 2016 I was the recipient of the Reporting Award from NYU's Arthur L. Carter Journalism Institute and a finalist for the PEN USA Literary Award in Journalism and the Livingston Award in International Reporting.
+My work has also been honored by the American Association for Cancer Research, the Society of Professional Journalists, the Society of Environmental Journalists, and the City and Regional Magazine Association, and supported by the Pulitzer Center for Crisis Reporting, the Alicia Patterson Foundation, the Middlebury Fellowship in Environmental Journalism, and the Northwest Science Writers Association.

 My stories have been anthologized in The Best American Science and Nature Writing (Houghton-Mifflin, 2019 and 2015); The Best American Travel Writing (2019); Love and Ruin: Tales of Obsession, Danger and Heartbreak from The Atavist Magazine (Norton, 2016); and New Stories We Tell: True Tales By America’s Next Generation of Great Women Journalists (2019).